Last updated on Jul 02, 2023

 When we asked people what advice they would give someone preparing to move to Sagres, they said:

 "Expats considering retirement in Sagres should be aware of several key factors.
 Firstly, the cost of living in Sagres is relatively low compared to other European destinations, but it's important to budget carefully as prices can vary.
 The official language is Portuguese, so learning some basic phrases or taking language classes could be beneficial.
 However, English is widely spoken in tourist areas and by younger generations.
 Healthcare in Portugal is of a high standard, with both public and private options available.
 Expats should ensure they have adequate health insurance coverage.
 Sagres has a Mediterranean climate with hot summers and mild winters, which can be a significant change for those used to cooler climates.
 The culture in Sagres is laid-back and relaxed, with a strong emphasis on family and community.
 It's important to respect local customs and traditions.
 Portugal has a residency program known as the Golden Visa, which allows non-EU citizens to gain residency by investing in the country.
 This could be a viable option for retirees from outside the EU.
 Portugal has a double taxation treaty with many countries, meaning you won't be taxed twice on the same income.
 However, it's advisable to consult with a tax professional to understand your obligations.
 Sagres is known for its beautiful beaches and outdoor activities, so it's an ideal location for active retirees.
 However, it's a small town, so those seeking a bustling city life may need to travel to larger cities like Lisbon or Porto.
 Public transportation in Sagres is limited, so having a car can be beneficial for getting around and exploring the surrounding areas.
 Finally, it's important to have a clear understanding of the visa and residency requirements before making the move.
-Consulting with a legal professional can help to ensure a smooth transition," explained one expat living in Sagres, Portugal.
+Consulting with a legal professional can help to ensure a smooth transition," wrote one member in Sagres.

 What do I need to know before moving to Sagres?